-- On the left side of the screen, click the “Current Location” icon below the search bar.
+- On the right side of the screen, click the “Current Location” icon below the search bar.

 - Your current location will now appear in the center of the map.
 You may have to zoom in or out to see your blue dot if you’re using a computer.

 - To share your location with someone else, click the “Send this location” link that appears below your coordinates.